deepakness/deepakness-main/content/blog/millennianls-and-internet.md

 ## Millennials’ Expectations from the Internet

-We (millennials) do not have much but very few expectations from social media, which are:
+We (millennials) have a few expectations from the internet, which are:

 ### \#1.
 We want to relate to you in an authentic way